Outline

 - Comparison of deployment models for scalability and cost-efficiency.

-- Real-world examples of multi-agent production environments.
+- Real-world examples of multi-agent production environments aligned with feasibility studies.

 - Ensuring robust monitoring and observability in live environments